dmvj/swift-book/TSPL.docc/LanguageGuide/BasicOperators.md

 ### Unary Minus Operator

-The sign of a numeric value can be toggled using a prefixed `-`, known as the *unary minus operator*:
+The sign of a numeric value can be toggled using a prefixed `-`, known as the *unary minus operator*.

 ```swift
 let three = 3